f-aa/Fpl-Email-Bot/README.md

 ## Requirements

-- Windows OS with .NET Framework
+- Windows OS with .NET Framework 4.7.1 or an Azure subscription
 - An email account
 - An FPL account
-- Azure subscription (optional)

 ## Setup